albertodeago/autopic/README.md

 # AutoPic

 A web application made with Vite + Vue3 + Tailwind 2 + TensorflowJs
-This is a toy project.
+This is a WIP toy project.

 You can use it [here](TODO)